Business Travel Tips for Entrepreneurs Who Fly More Than They’d Like

 Every trip should have a dedicated card, a receipt system, and a clear sense of what the budget is before you leave.
 The most expensive business trips are the ones where expense tracking is an afterthought — because that’s when the mini-bar, the last-minute upgrades, and the “it’ll be fine” Uber Black start adding up.

 Set a per-trip budget.
 Track against it.
 Debrief on travel costs quarterly and look for the patterns.
 Most business travelers have two or three specific categories where they consistently overspend — and once you can see them, they’re easy to fix.
+For multi-person trips, explore what the best cities for corporate retreats offer in terms of value and logistics.

 The Bottom Line